The Language of Business Translation in Dubai

 The future for translation in Dubai

 The reliance on human linguists is still dominant in Dubai, despite other areas of the world beginning to open up to new technology.
 Currently however, translation tech has many drawbacks, not least the fact that emotional translation cannot be undertaken by machines.
 Technology in the industry is still very much in its infancy, but in the next few decades – once the deficiencies have been ironed out – translation for businesses is likely to be able to cut costs and speed up the process across borders by employing at least an aspect of translation tech.

-In Dubai more than anywhere in the world, the need for appreciation of different cultures and a variety of communication challenges is pertinent.
-7G Media has provided business translation services in Dubai for more than 7 years to some of the largest organizations in operation here.
+In Dubai, more than anywhere in the world, the need for appreciation of different cultures and a variety of communication challenges is pertinent.
+7G Media has been providing business translation services in Dubai since 2007 to some of the largest organisations in operation here.
 It is through experience that we are able to offer the highest level of service across all communicative channels and in over 50 languages.